gsimon75/esp8266_gps_unit/README.md

 Theoretically it would be possible to generate client-side certificates for the customers upon sign-up and subscription renewal, but it would be still too much of technical hassle for the customers:
- - he should generate a private-public key pair
+ - they should generate a private-public key pair
- - he should fill in the details for a Certificate Signing Request (.csr)
+ - they should fill in the details for a Certificate Signing Request (.csr)
  - send in the .csr some way to our "fake" CA
- - our "fake" CA should validate *SOMEHOW* that the sender is indeed who he tells he is (authentication)
+ - our "fake" CA should validate **SOMEHOW** that the sender is indeed who they tells they are (authentication)
  - our "fake" CA should check that the sender is indeed entitled to that certificate, eg. has paid for the service (authorization)
  - our "fake" CA should sign that .csr into a .crt certificate
  - send it back to the customer
- - he should install that cert (and the corresponding privte key) to his browsers keystore (or to the app if he uses that one)
+ - they should install that cert (and the corresponding privte key) to their browsers keystore (or to the app if they uses that one)

 First of all, the customers pay for a service and not for a comms security exercise, so they would rightfully refuse to do this manually, and that would cross out the online browser support.